-Of course, it happens that the explainer will become a mini-viral and will hit the range itself, just like the AutoCAD WS explainer video, which reached over a million views.
-But because the video explainer is primarily informative material, it is better not to assume it.
+Of course, it happens that the explainer video becomes a mini-viral, just like the AutoCAD WS explainer video, which reached over a million views.
+But because an explainer video is primarily informative material, it is better not to assume it will become viral.

-What’s important, if we have good animation, it’s possible that we’ll reach a higher range with the same budget.
-In the case of 3S Grupa PLAY, for example, we were able to generate leads ten times cheaper.
+What’s important, if we have a good animation, it’s possible that we’ll reach a higher range with the same budget.
+In the case of 3S Grupa PLAY (a Polish telecommunication company), for example, we were able to generate B2B leads 10X cheaper.

-The results, like 1400 releases, are imaginative, but they are rare.
+The results like 1400 shares make your hopes up, but they are rare.

 2) Customer value

-If we sell socks and our client is worth 10 EUR, we have to get to a lot of them for the video to pay off.
+If we sell socks and our client is worth 10 EUR, we have to reach many of them for the video to pay off.

-In the case of businesses in which the client is worth, e.g., 3 000 EUR and a good margin, three clients are enough for the explainer’s investment to come out on top.
+In the case of high-margin businesses in which the client is worth, e.g., 3 000 EUR, three clients are enough for the explainer’s investment to come out on top.